 Since 1996, Rebecca Lawrence has planned and implemented more than a dozen large-scale development programs, and contributed to the design or management of at least 20 others.

-John, a Principal Consultant in our land team, has 14 years of international project experience in the land, natural resources, and environment sectors in Europe, Africa, Central and Southeast Asia, and South America.
+John Leckie has 17 years of international project experience in the land, natural resources, and environment sectors in Europe, Africa, Central and Southeast Asia, and South America.

-Donald has worked at the company for 10 years and has been instrumental in building its portfolio of environment and climate change work.
+Donald Lunan has worked at the company since 2005 and has been instrumental in building its portfolio of environment and climate change work.

 Sarah joined DAI’s London office as a Director of Technical Services, Governance, in March 2015.
 She brings to DAI extensive experience in promoting human rights in fragile and conflict-affected countries, and at the policy level with donors, United Nations entities, and nongovernmental organizations.